madaster/madaster.github.io/gb/en/knowledge-base/enrichment.md

 Especially when working on long-term projects or in a team, it can be helpful to save a separate backup of the current and final version of a project.

 Of course, there is a backup of the entire platform to protect it from complete data loss due to a technical error.
 Furthermore, accidentally deleted items can be restored by our support team within 30 days before they are permanently deleted.
-However, <u>if data within a project is overwritten (e.g., by automatic remapping), it is not possible to restore the previous state</u>.
+However, <b><i><u>if data within a project is overwritten (e.g., by automatic remapping), it is not possible to restore the previous state</u></i></b>.

 **Recommendations for Data Backup**

 1. Use the **archive** feature to save intermediate versions of ongoing projects and/or the final state.
 Our support team can use an archive to restore at least this version as an active object. <br>
 For information on setting up an archive, see <a href="../knowledge-base/stay-organized#manage-objects" target="_blank">Manage objects</a>.

-2. Alternatively, you can create a **design** of an intermediate version or to test the impact of mapping other products. <br>
+2. Alternatively, you can create a **design** as an intermediate version or to test the impact of mapping other products. <br>
 For information on setting up a design, see <a href="../knowledge-base/stay-organized#manage-objects" target="_blank">Manage objects</a>.

 3. Another alternative is to upload the source file as a **new version** and keep the "older" version in the dossier’s file tree.
 The elements of each file could be mapped differently.